Smart-Disperse/interface/README.md

 ---

 ## Additional Information

-- Keep the terminal running the Supersim node active at all times.
 - The interface provides all functionalities for token dispersal and cross-chain operations.
 - Test functionalities thoroughly to ensure smooth operation.